gtk-rs/gtk3-rs/examples/header_bar/README.md

 # HeaderBar example

-This example demonstrates how to use HeaderBar in Windows.
+This example demonstrates how to use HeaderBar in windows.

 Run it by executing: